Acupuncture Can Help Dogs With Intervertebral Disc Disease

 Separate research compared three treatment options for dogs with IVDD who had severe neurologic deficits for longer than 48 hours: decompressive surgery (DSX), EAP, and DSX followed by EAP.
 The study, led by J.G.F.
 Joaquim, showed that EAP was more effective than DSX and EAP combined, and that DSX alone was the least successful.
 The studied dogs had severe, long-standing IVDD in the thoracic and lumbar spine, and in the past, their prognosis would have been dismal.

-How Does Acupuncture for Dogs Work?
+How Does Acupuncture Treatment for IVDD Work?

 A veterinarian certified in acupuncture inserts small, sterile needles into specific acupuncture points to stimulate muscles, nerves, circulation, and the immune system.
 For IVDD, one needle may be placed at the top of the spine by the shoulders, and a second above the pelvis, which moves the qi and stagnated energy caused by the disc disease.